dreamgrove/dreamgrove/content/guardian/Shadowlands-Guardian-FAQ.md

 description: "The Most commonly asked questions, Shadowlands Guardian Edition."
 ---

 Shadowlands has finally arrived!
-Nartually there are many questions being asked
+Naturally there are many questions being asked
 # Covenants

 **What covenant should I choose?**